fabianlee/spring-boot-web-with-spring-cloud-vault/README.md

-# Spring Boot web app with Cloud Vault library fetch secrets directly from HashiCorp Vault server
+# Spring Boot web using Cloud Vault library to fetch secrets directly from HashiCorp Vault server

 This project is a Java Spring Boot web application that uses the Cloud Vault libraries to fetch a secret directly from a HashiCorp Vault server.

-This code assumes the Vault Server uses the Kubernetes auth method, which means the Spring Boot web app should be deployed into a Kubernetes cluster running under a specific service account.
+This code assumes the Vault Server uses the Kubernetes auth method, which means the Spring Boot web app should be deployed into a Kubernetes cluster running under a specific Kubernetes service account so it presents the correct JWT.

 This app can fetch a secret from a remote or in-cluster Vault server without the need for a Vault sidecar by using the Cloud Vault libraries.
 Generally, it is preferrable to communicate